nerissa29/reading-notes/class-12.md

 #### Explain what the getContext() method does.

 The getContext() method is another feature of canvas element that returns "a render context object"[^1].
 It takes the type of context as its one argument[^1].

+### Chart.js Documentation

+#### What is Chart.js and how it can be brought into your project?

+It is a flexible tool used by the designers and developers for charting.
+It is used for "making HTML-based charts[^2]".
 Its built-in chart types are as follows[^2]:

 - Scatter Plot
 - Bar chart